Maxine Waters: Tenure

 On July 29, 1994, Waters came to public attention when she repeatedly interrupted a speech by Representative Peter King.
 The presiding officer, Carrie Meek, classed her behavior as "unruly and turbulent", and threatened to have the Sergeant at Arms present her with the Mace of the House of Representatives (the equivalent of a formal warning to desist).
 As of 2017, this is the most recent instance of the mace being employed for a disciplinary purpose.
 Waters was eventually suspended from the House for the rest of the day.
 The conflict with King stemmed from the previous day, when they had both been present at a House Banking Committee hearing on the Whitewater controversy.
 Waters felt King's questioning of Maggie Williams (Hillary Clinton's chief of staff) was too harsh, and they subsequently exchanged hostile words.

 Waters chaired the Congressional Black Caucus from 1997 to 1998.
 In 2005, she testified at the U.S. House Committee on Education and the Workforce hearings on "Enforcement of Federal Anti-Fraud Laws in For-Profit Education", highlighting the American College of Medical Technology as a "problem school" in her district.
 In 2006, she was involved in the debate over King Drew Medical Center.
 She criticized media coverage of the hospital and asked the Federal Communications Commission (FCC) to deny a waiver of the cross ownership ban, and hence license renewal for KTLA-TV, a station the Los Angeles Times owned.
 She said, "The Los Angeles Times has had an inordinate effect on public opinion and has used it to harm the local community in specific instances."
 She requested that the FCC force the paper to either sell its station or risk losing that station's broadcast rights.
 According to Broadcasting & Cable, the challenges raised "the specter of costly legal battles to defend station holdings...
 At a minimum, defending against one would cost tens of thousands of dollars in lawyers' fees and probably delay license renewal about three months".
-Waters's petition was unsuccessful.
+Waters' petition was unsuccessful.

 As a Democratic representative in Congress, Waters was a superdelegate to the 2008 Democratic National Convention.
 She endorsed Democratic U.S. Senator Hillary Clinton for the party's nomination in late January 2008, granting Clinton nationally recognized support that some suggested would "make big waves."
 Waters later switched her endorsement to U.S. Senator Barack Obama when his lead in the pledged delegate count became insurmountable on the final day of primary voting.